cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 }
 ```

-== Test, test, and test again
+## Test, test, and test again

-If we run the application tests right now, it will fails.
-First we need to update the configuration to pass the JDBC url and related details, and we need a database.
-We don't really want to use PostGreSQL in our unit test.
+If we run the application tests right now, it fails.
+First we need to update the configuration to pass the JDBC url and related details, but wait... we also need a database.
+We don't necessarily want to use PostGreSQL in our unit test.
 Let's use HSQL, an in-memory database.
 To do that, first, add the following dependency in the `pom.xml`:

 ```xml
 <dependency>